-Ficus ginseng trees (Ficus microcarpa) are brilliant beginner bonsai trees prized for their interesting pot-bellied trunks and oval-shaped green leaves and rich symbolic value.
-So it can be disheartening if your Ficus ginseng starts losing its leaves.
-In this article, we’ll find out if a Ficus ginseng can come back after losing all of its leaves.
+I find that ficus ginseng trees (Ficus macrocarpa) are brilliant beginner bonsai trees that are generally easy to care for.
+So, it can be disheartening if your Ficus ginseng starts losing its leaves.
+In this article, I’ll run through the most common causes and if Ficus ginseng can return after losing all its leaves.

 Why Do Ficus Ginseng Plants Lose Their Leaves?

-Like many other Ficus species that are grown as houseplants, Ficus ginseng plants are extremely sensitive to changes in their environment.
+Like many other Ficus species that are grown as houseplants, Ficus ginseng plants are extremely sensitive to environmental changes.
 If environmental conditions suddenly change, Ficus ginseng plants will often drop large numbers of their leaves (as well as display signs of yellowing leaves or stunted growth) as a defense mechanism.

 If your Ficus ginseng is losing lots of its leaves, it could be for various reasons, including:

 - Sudden changes in temperature or humidity levels